localnetwork/taxonomy_sitemap/Readme.md

 ## CONS of this module
 1. Compared to other popular modules like xmlsitemap and simple_sitemap, the user-friendliness of this module is limited due to its utilization of plain XML files.

-# NEW
+# Recent Updates
-- Added a filter per vocabulary in sitemap.
+- Added a new feature to enable filtering per vocabulary in the sitemap, allowing more refined control over which taxonomy terms are included.